CT / PET CT examination

 In case of diabetes:

-If you have diabetes, please inform our staff upon registration!
+If you have diabetes, please make sure to inform our staff when booking your appointment!

 On the day of the examination: